Accessibility Strategies in the Brightspace Content Tool

 Use the default font.

 People with visual impairments may need to resize fonts.
-If you use the default font, individuals can adjust their Account Settings in D2L and choose "Huge" and "Large" font types.
+If you use the default font, individuals can adjust their Account Settings in Brightspace and choose "Huge" and "Large" font types.

 Font Settings